 Neighborhood #5: Madrona Seattle

 Madrona would rank much higher if it weren’t for the tale of two schools here, but I’ll get back to that.
 First, Madrona is beautiful!
 If you live just a few blocks west of 34th between Olive and Cherry, you will have all you need, plus you’ll have views of Lake Washington.
-Of course, those homes still come with hefty price points (median is $1,450,000 which is up 19.1% over last March).
+Of course, those homes still come with hefty price points (median is $1,635,000).
 Still you get a lot of home for the money here.
-You’ll get a beautiful turn-of-the-century with a median size of 2,608 sq. ft.
+You’ll get a beautiful turn-of-the-century with a median size of 2,967 sq. ft.

 As I mentioned earlier you also get views, parks, and walkability.
 The issue is Madrona is serviced by Madrona K-8.
 Middle class kids do perfectly well in this school.
 In fact, they do great!
 If you just look at middle and upper middle income students, this school is a 10 out of 10.
 The issue is that some of the children with disadvantage are scoring very low scores, but I can say this school is improving.
 With the new property tax bill going into effect and better school funding, I suspect this school will continue to improve with the years to come.
 Not a deal breaker, and a neighborhood worth looking into more deeply.

 View Ridge has it all.
 If you live in this hood (defined as east of 40th Ave NE, south to NE 65th and north to NE 87th) you’ll be in prime free-range kid zone!
 There is a PCC on the South end of the hood 40th and 67th.
 View Ridge Play Field at 45th and 70th, and View Ridge Elem (10/10 school) at 73rd and 48th.
 The only major road is at the edges of the hood at 40th and East at Sand Point Way.
 All other roads are polite neighborhood roads.